Welcome to Innovation Grant Funding 101, GrantTree’s introductory guide to R&D grants for businesses in the UK.

 5) Which projects are eligible for funding?

-Fundable projects are ones that balance technical and commercial risk in a compelling narrative that justifies government intervention.
+Fundable projects are ones which balance technical and commercial risk in a compelling narrative that justifies government intervention.

 The R&D behind your technology must also be fundamentally challenging, uncertain and risky.